Colliflower/png-reader/README.md

     \|__|     \|__| \|__|\|_______|        \|__|\|__|\|_______|\|__|\|__|\|_______|\|_______|\|__|\|__|
 ```
 ## About
 A modern C++ png reader from spec.
-Mainly done as a fun learning challenge.
+Done as a fun learning challenge.

 ## Requirements
 * CMake 3.20+